BRIDGETON TOWNSHIP, PA

 EPA completed the third five-year review (PDF) in September 2017 of the long-term cleanup action, also known as the remedial action or remedy for the site.
 The review declared the remedy “not protective of human health” due to a potential for unacceptable risks in the residence on the site, a situation which EPA continues to assess.
 However, the remedy is protective of human health and the environment for other potential receptors on and off the site.

-An Action Memorandum signed on June 1, 2018 selected a removal action to address the concentrations of TCE in indoor air at the residence.
-EPA expects to implement the action in August or September 2018.
-Updates and progress on the removal action are available on EPA On-Scene Coordinator webpage for the site.
+An Action Memorandum signed on June 1, 2018, selected a removal action to address the concentrations of TCE in indoor air at the residence.
+The work was conducted in August and September 2018 and included installing air-tight covers on two basement sumps, replacing sump pumps and water discharge lines, and upgrading the existing exhaust fan to double the air exchange rate in the basement.
+Laboratory analytical results from air samples collected in October 2018 indicated that TCE concentrations are now below Regional risk levels.
+A summary of activities conducted during the removal action, including pollution reports (POLREPs), are available on EPA On-Scene Coordinator webpage for the site.

 EPA has assessed the potential for vapor intrusion to occur at off-site residences, and continues to monitor the potential for exposure at the residences most likely to be impacted.
 No exposures due to vapor intrusion have been found to date or are reasonably expected to occur at the off-site residences.